UmbrellaCrow612/binman/packages/binman/README.md

 ## ▶️ Running Binman

+### 🧰 Default (All Platforms)

-To download and extract binaries, simply run:
+To download and extract binaries for all defined platforms:

 ```bash
 npx binman .